 In episode #1837, Neil and Eric talk about ways to use SEO to find out what your customers want.
 From looking at the most searched questions to using Google autocomplete, there are so many ways to tap into people's minds.
 Tune in to hear it all.

-Overall, I like how the descriptions are short, informative, and straightforward since as we discussed, that’s best for the audience they’re targeting.
-But with that being said, I also think they could’ve added more keywords to their descriptions since these live on all listening apps, on websites, social media, newsletters, and more.
+But with that being said, I also think they could’ve added more keywords to their descriptions since these live on all listening apps, websites, social media, newsletters, and more.

 Let’s dissect “How to Use SEO to Figure Out Customer Needs.”
 Below I’ve bolded keywords and highlighted phrases.